 This is a 10-year schedule; however, the information in this schedule is not required to be presented retroactively.
 Years will be added to this schedule in future fiscal years until 10 years of information is available.

 Notes to Schedule

 Valuation date:

-Actuarially determined contribution rates for 2017 were calculated based on the June 30, 2015 actuarial valuation.
+Actuarially determined contribution rates for fiscal year 2018 were calculated based on the June 30, 2017 actuarial va

 Methods and assumptions used to determine contribution rates: